 “Only the best for Blair.
-I rented it to give her a memories to hold onto when we have to be apart.
+I rented it to give her memories to hold onto when we have to be apart.
 It gives us the feeling of home.
-The only thing missing are Jack and Sam.”
+The only ones missing are Jack and Sam.”
 Todd stared out of the window wondering what the boys would have felt about such a place.
 “Do you know it even comes with Ghosts on Demand?”

 Viki smiled at the wistful note in Todd’s voice.
 “I bet Jack would love it.
 He’s a lot like his father.”

 Todd turned and smiled at his sister.
 “So Blair keeps telling me.
 I guess that’s why we’re having such a hard time reconnecting.
 He keeps his hurts close to his heart, like me.
 It’s hard to let them go.
 You know what I mean, you saw me after my Ireland return.
 I made a mess of that because I couldn’t let go of the hurt I felt when I saw Blair and Patrick.”

 “I remember.”
 Viki reached and put her hand on top of his.
 “But you’ve changed and now you’re making an effort to rectify all of that.
 Never stop trying with Jack.
 He loves you.
 He’s just afraid.”

 “No, Todd.
 He’s afraid he’s like you and Victor both, and he doesn’t want to make the mistakes you both made.
 Give him time.
 When this is all over you’ll have another chance with him, I guarantee it.”

 Todd gulped and looked out the window.
 Blair was patiently waiting on the back veranda.
 “Come on, I’m starved.
 Let’s get you settled.
 You’ll like this place.”